SyncfusionExamples/load-appointments-on-demand-via-web-services-in-wpf-scheduler/README.md

 # Load appointments On-Demand via web services in WPF Scheduler (SfScheduler)

-The Syncfusion WPF Scheduler control provides all the common scheduling functionalities that creates and manages day to day business and personal events.
+The Syncfusion WPF scheduler control dispense provides all the common scheduling functionalities that creates and manages day to day business and personal events.
 When we develop WPF application, some of the most prevalent requirements are the ability to reduce loading time and system resource conservation.

-In this blog we are going to discuss about loading appointments on demand using web services in the WPF Scheduler control, which improves application performance and includes the ability to access data from web services.
+In this blog we are going to discuss about loading appointments on demand via web services in the WPF Scheduler control, which improves application performance and includes the ability to access data from web services.
 If you are new to the SfScheduler control, please read the Getting Started article in the scheduler documentation before proceeding.

 ## Creating a model class ##